 If the University attempts to disburse a credit balance and the check is returned or an ACH deposit is rejected, WGU may make additional attempts no later than 45 days after funds are returned or rejected.
 However, the University will cease all attempts and return funds to the programs no later than 240 days after the initial issue date of the check.

-The University will not pay a credit balance less than $1.00.
+Note: The University will not pay a credit balance less than $1.00.

 In the Return Calculation, WGU returns the lesser of the amount of FSA funds the student does not earn or the amount of institutional charges incurred by the student for the payment period or term multiplied by the percentage of unearned funds.
 The University’s institutional charges include tuition and fees initially assessed for the entire payment period or term prior to the student’s withdrawal.
 Initial charges may only be adjusted by changes WGU made prior to the student’s withdrawal.